zhangchangchun3009/java-web-spring4-cxf-mybatis/README.md

 ---
 # deploy:
-there are three package that could be deployed. recommended one is the `scm.web.jar` which is packaged by `spring-boot-maven-plugin`.another choice is the `scm.web.zip` file,unzip it and run the `startup(/shutdown).sh(/.bat)` in the `bin` folder.
+there are three packages that could be deployed. recommended one is the `scm.web.jar` which is packaged by `spring-boot-maven-plugin`.

+another choice is the `scm.web.zip` file,unzip it and run the `startup(/shutdown).sh(/.bat)` in the `bin` folder.

 if you need a war file, uncommon war plugin in `/scm.web/pom.xml`.